scikit-learn-contrib/hdbscan/docs/prediction_tutorial.rst

 Often it is useful to train a model once on a large amount of data, and then query the model repeatedly with small amounts of new data.
-This is hard for HDBSCAN\* as it is a transdusctive method -- new data points can (and should!) be able to alter the underlying clustering.
+This is hard for HDBSCAN\* as it is a transductive method -- new data points can (and should!) be able to alter the underlying clustering.
 That is, given new information it might make sense to create a new cluster, split an existing cluster, or merge two previously separate clusters.
 If the